 About Me

-I am a Astrophysics Ph.D Candidate at Yale University, advised by Gregory Laughlin.
-I am also a member of Malena Rice’s Research Group.
+Hi!
+I am Tiger Lu and I am a Flatiron Research Fellow at the Center for Computational Astrophysics.
+I recently received my Ph.D (Check out the recording here :)) from Yale University, where I was advised by Gregory Laughlin and Malena Rice.
 I am broadly interested in exoplanet dynamics and architectures.
 Specifically, I have worked on numerical methods and tools, tidal and spin evolution, and how the structure of planets affects the details of their dynamics.

 I grew up in Shanghai, China, and attended Caltech for my undergraduate studies where I received my Bachelor’s in Astrophysics and Minor in Computer Science in 2020.
 I have also spent summers at Carnegie Observatories (working with Therese Hansen, 2018) and UC Berkeley (working with Burkhard Militzer, 2019).

-My other past and present collaborators, in alphabetical order: Qier An, Mirek Brandt, Timothy Brandt, Ben Cassese, Sam Hadden, David Hernandez, Gongjie Li, Douglas Lin, Rosemary Mardling, Sarah Millholland, Hanno Rein, Dan Tamayo, Sean Wahl.
+My other past and present collaborators, in alphabetical order: Qier An, Mirek Brandt, Timothy Brandt, Ben Cassese, Sam Hadden, David Hernandez, Gongjie Li, Douglas Lin, Yurou (Nina) Liu, Rosemary Mardling, Sarah Millholland, Hanno Rein, Dan Tamayo, Sean Wahl.